ftrbrum/Credit_Risk_Analysis/README.md

 ## Summary

 We can deterrmine from our data that there is not a positivity bias for reviews in the Vine program.
 Over 99.5% of 5 star reviews in the sports category were from non-Vine members.
-We beleive that Vine members have a tendency to be more critical in the reviews of products.
+We believe that Vine members have a tendency to be more critical in the reviews of products.

 To get a better understanding of the data we can use the "verified_purchase" column to sort reviews based on purchase.
 That would be able to tell us how many people that purchased the products gave favourable reviews vs non-purchasers.